Mr-Wood-CS/BGE-CS/docs/RPi-Scratch-Pathway-3/Nature-Rover/step-1.md

 # Controling the Rover

+!!! information "Info"

+    All code instructions in this step are to added to the `rover sprite`

 In this step, you will use the keyboard to move your rover up and down.

 At the moment, you should see a scene with a robotic rover and a hilly background.